 “We are very much trying to encourage the children to be more active in their daily lives because it has so many benefits, the kids have really responded well to the sessions.”

 Jordan Ferrer, assistant community manager, added “We’ve really enjoyed coming to Jacksdale School, it’s been a school we haven’t visited before – we’ve had a really good reception and a great response from the kids.

-“We’ve had maximum effort from all involved and some really good outcomes, They’ve done a fantastic job to raise nearly £3,000 – which just shows the amount of effort and enthusiasm the children have put in to it.”
+“We’ve had maximum effort from all involved and some really good outcomes, They’ve done a fantastic job – which just shows the amount of effort and enthusiasm the children have put in to it.”